 Finally, enable the agent by clicking at the Master Switch.
 The table Prerequisites should now look like this:

-From now on, one-time during an update interval, the agent will connect itself and check for a new version of the agent.
+From now on, once during each update interval, the agent will connect itself and check for a new version of the agent.
 If a new version is ready, and signed, it will be downloaded and installed automatically.

 2. Restricting updates to specific hosts

 Before rolling out a new agent to a large number of hosts, you will certainly want to first try it out with a smaller number of hosts.
 This important step prevents a possible mistake of serious dimensions.

 For this function, use the middle box on the Automatic agent updates page:

 After you have met the conditions for selecting hosts here, you can use the field Test with this host name to enter individual hostnames and check if the updates for these hosts have now been enabled or not.
 The conditions are always connected with and.